featherbear/UNSW-COMP4601/site/content/lectures/implications-of-performance.md

 ## Loop Fission

 Split a loop into multiple loops.
-This therefore allows the loops to be treated independently (and can run in parallel)
+This therefore allows the loops to be treated and optimised independently <s>(and can run in parallel)</s>

 ![](/uploads/snipaste_2022-06-08_11-32-14.png)